alist-org/docs/docs/guide/advanced/backup.md

 Back up the data/`data.db` database in the` AList` directory, and wait for the new environment to replace it directly (==**contains index data**==)

- If there are two files, if there are `data.db-shm` and` data.db-clothes`, they must be backup together.
+- If there are two files, if there are `data.db-shm` and `data.db-wal`, they must be backup together.
+- It is recommended to stop running Alist and then backup, so that the two files of `data.db-shm` and`data.db-wal` will be merged with the `data.db`

 ![](/img/advanced/sqlite3.png)